CliffCheng/CNN-Stock-Analysis/README.md

 4) Save the images and categorize them based on whether the next month's data is a gain or a loss.

 5) Train the CNN based off of the images.
-I will be turn to Google Colab to finish off this part due to needing a much stronger GPU.
+I will utilize Google Colab's stronger GPU to finish this part.

 By training the CNN on these n indicators I hope to have the CNN weigh in all n features of the dataset instead of simply looking at the price.
 Choosing which indicators to look at is highly important so I would want a feedback mechanism to see which charts influnce the price the most and weigh them accordingly.